varnish/hitch/hitch.man.rst

-  -q  --quiet                Be quiet; emit only error messages -s  --syslog               Send log message to syslog in addition to stderr/stdout --syslog-facility=FACILITY    Syslog facility to use (Default: "daemon") --daemon               Fork into background and become a daemon (Default: off) --write-ip             Write 1 octet with the IP family followed by the IP
+  -q  --quiet                Be quiet; emit only error messages -s  --syslog               Send log message to syslog in addition to stderr/stdout --syslog-facility=FACILITY    Syslog facility to use (Default: "daemon") --daemon               Fork into background and become a daemon;
-                         address in 4 (IPv4) or 16 (IPv6) octets little-endian
-                         to backend before the actual data
+                         this also sets the --quiet option (Default: off) --write-ip             Write 1 octet with the IP family followed by the IP address in 4 (IPv4) or 16 (IPv6) octets little-endian to backend before the actual data